About Plan Review

-For projects on municipal systems, the plans and specifications must be signed and submitted by an engineer registered in the state of Minnesota.
+For municipal projects, the plans and specifications must be signed and submitted by an engineer registered in the state of Minnesota.
 It is recommended that projects for non-municipal systems also be planned and signed by a registered engineer.
 However, plans and specifications for non-municipal or non-community systems may instead be signed and submitted by a licensed contractor who is performing the work.

 What sizes of drawings are acceptable?

 We accept full- or half-size drawings.
-If half size drawings are submitted, the relevant piping and equipment must be shown in enough detail so that it is easily readable.
+If half size drawings are submitted, the relevant piping and equipment must be shown so that it is easily readable.
 It is recommended that site plan drawings have a scale of 1-inch equals 50 feet.